matoni109/matoni_portfolio/src/_posts/2022-04-05-couplers-i-smell-thee.md

 <img  class="fit-picture"  src="https://res.cloudinary.com/oeelsafe/image/upload/v1649227538/complex-message-chain_c7qdfc"  alt="message chains" ><span style="font-size: small"></span></div>

 Now this has a couple of problems:
-1. the messages || methods have to chained together in a certain way
+1. the messages || methods have to be chained together in a certain way
-2. if we are replicating this in numerous areas in the app, each of these message calls have to be updated at hte same thing otherwise Kaboom!
+2. if we are replicating this in numerous areas in the app, each of these message calls have to be updated at the same time otherwise Kaboom!

 The solution ?
  - ~~delegate your order to a waiter~~ Use [Delegate](https://refactoring.guru/hide-delegate) to get closer to the call
- - ~~move to a quieter bar~~ Move or Extact the call into a new method with the login inside
+ - ~~move to a quieter bar~~ Move or Extact the call into a new method with the logic inside

 ## Middle Man
 <div style="text-align: center; padding-top: 1rem">
 <img  class="fit-picture"  src="https://res.cloudinary.com/oeelsafe/image/upload/v1649213758/middle-man-01_lqhwmu"  alt="middle man" ><span style="font-size: small">If a class performs only one action, delegating work to another class, why does it exist at all?</span></div>

-Somehow in the process of ordering all of your drinks all night, and paying tips to them you relise that all of this `delegation` is getting very expensive.
+Somehow in the process of ordering all of your drinks all night, and paying tips to the `waiter` you realise that all of this `delegation` is getting very expensive.
 The use of a waiter object has cut you off from the source, so why not just engage the barman directly ?
-You could also do like below, and allow yourself to get drinks from both the `waiter` or the `barman` directly.
+You could also do like below, and allow yourself to get drinks from both the `waiter` or the `barman` directly when required.

 <div style="text-align: center; padding-top: 1rem; display: flex; flex-wrap: wrap; justify-content: space-around; align-items: center ">
 <img  style="max-width: 180px; padding: 1.5rem; text-align: center;"  src="https://res.cloudinary.com/oeelsafe/image/upload/v1649230621/Remove_20Middle_20Man_20-_20Before_okmsii"  alt="middle man" ><img  style="max-width: 480px; text-align: center; "  src="https://res.cloudinary.com/oeelsafe/image/upload/v1649230823/Remove_20Middle_20Man_20-_20After_zp0trn"  alt="middle man" ></div>